Summary: Ecclesiiastes

 7 Again I saw something meaningless under the sun: 8 There was a man all alone; he had neither son nor brother.
 There was no end to his toil, yet his eyes were not content with his wealth.
 “For whom am I toiling,” he asked, “and why am I depriving myself of enjoyment?”
 This too is meaningless— a miserable business!
 9 Two are better than one, because they have a good return for their labor: 10 If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up.
 11 Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?
 12 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.

 On the week I started preparing for this sermon, I met a person who was hauling a big fish tank about two feet by one and a half feet big with a thread of straw strings.
 He was flinging his hands as if the hands were on fire.
-I finished my walk to the 17th block and he was still there, so I carried the back part and urged him to carry the front end.
+I had returned from my walk to the 17th block and he was still standing there, so I carried the back part and urged him to carry the front end.
 We walked a few blocks until he was inside the apartment by the lift.
 He told me he took a taxi but still had to walk the five blocks home and thanked me and asked for my name and showed me the fish and tadpoles he bought.

-“There is not” progression:
+“There is not” (ayin) is a progression:

 Eccl 4:8 and there is not a second